sagemath/sagewiki_to_gh-2022-10-10/SAGE_in_the_News.md

-== Sage in the News and Blogs ==
+== Sage in the News, Blogs and Forums ==

 Broadly construed, this will describe how SAGE (the software or the machine sage.math) and Blogs impacts mathematicians by listing some of the news items involving SAGE.
+Forum topics mentioning Sage can be interesting to track back how others think about Sage and in which contexts it is mentioned.
+Also the follow up discussions in blogs and forums may give some further insight how Sage is percieved in the outside world.

   * [http://linux.about.com/b/2008/06/27/mathematics-software-sage-version-303-available.htm Sage covered in "Juergen's Focus on Linux" Blog]